gravitational/workshop/docker.md

 Successfully built 4dce466cf3de
 ```

-The Dockerfile looks very simple:
+The Dockerfile used is very simple:

 ```dockerfile
 FROM scratch
 ADD hello.sh /hello.sh
 ```

-`FROM scratch` instructs a Docker build process to use empty image to start building the container image.
+* `FROM scratch` instructs the Docker build process to use an empty image as the basis to build our custom container image
-`ADD hello.sh /hello.sh` adds file `hello.sh` to the container's root path `/hello.sh`.
+* `ADD hello.sh /hello.sh` adds the file `hello.sh` to the container's root path `/hello.sh`.

-**Viewing images**
+### Viewing images

 `docker images` command is used to display images that we have built: